305909/gym-hopper/README.md

 ### Performance Evaluation and $\phi$ Update:

 ADR pauses the training process every $M$ number of episodes and iterates over $N$ testing episodes to evaluate the agent's performance (shifting the environment).
-The algorithm then updates the $\phi$ variation factor according to the agent's performance:
+The algorithm then updates the $\phi$ variation factor according to the agent's performance $\bar{G}$, i.e. the average cumulative reward over the $N$ testing episodes:

 $$
 \bar{G} = \frac{1}{N} \sum_{e=1}^{N}G_{T_e}